RolandBurrows/sudokuru/README.md

 Ruby Sudoku puzzle solver at the speed of light.

 #### The Goal
 * To solve a given [Sudoku](https://en.wikipedia.org/wiki/Sudoku) puzzle, particularly of the 'classic' variety (9x9 grid, digits 1-9, with 3x3 sub-grids).
+Preferred: handle NxN grid (up to 9x9).

 #### Application Milestones
 Execution: